Early Orthodontic Treatment for Kids

 Treatment?

 Not always.
-Some orthodontic issues are best treated during the teen years.
-That’s why Dr. Korch create a plan tailored to each child’s unique needs.
+Some orthodontic concerns are best treated later, during the teen years.
+That’s why Dr. Korch creates a personalized plan based on each child’s unique needs and development.

-If treatment isn’t needed right away, your child may be placed in an Orthodontic Supervisory Program, a free monitoring plan with check-ins every 6–8 months.
-This allows the orthodontist to track growth, guide permanent teeth into place, and step in at the right time.
+If treatment isn’t needed right away, your child may be placed in an Orthodontic Observation Program, a complimentary monitoring plan with check-ins every 6–12 months.
+This allows the us to track growth, monitor dental eruption, and begin treatment at the ideal time.

 The Benefits Go Beyond a Smile

 Orthodontic care isn’t just about straight teeth.
-The benefits include:
+It can also provide:

 A healthier bite for easier chewing